rpuntaie/blog/information_time_energy.rst

 The information of a variable is the number of values in a cycle.
 `I=∫Wdt=Wt`. `W` is constant and representing `I`.
 `I` cycles over a space extent in a time period `t`.
-The variable as a value (quantum) has a space-time extent.
+The variable as a value has a space-time extent (action quantum).

 :Momentum: `p=∂I/∂x=mẋ`.
 Component of a value of a variable.